|Years Coached||Record||Win %||Playoff record||Playoff win %|

 After committing to Florida State University, Chris Weinke decided to pursue a professional baseball career after he was drafted by the Toronto Blue Jays in the 1990 MLB draft.
 Starting in Toronto's minor league system in 1991, Weinke eventually rose to AAA but never cracked the major leagues.
-After the 1996 baseball season, Weinke retired from baseball and pursued football.
+After the 1996 season, Weinke retired from baseball and pursued football.

 Florida State University

 After initially rejecting Florida State's football scholarship in 1990, he returned to Tallahassee to play quarterback for the Seminoles for the 1997 season.
 Playing in only three games his freshman season, he started his final three seasons at Florida State.
-From 1998-2000, Weinke went 32-3, including the 2000 National Championship.
+From 1998-2000, Weinke and the Seminoles went 32-3, including winning the 2000 National Championship.
 In his senior year, he won the Heisman Trophy, Davey O'Brien Award, and the Johnny Unitas Golden Arm Award while being named to the All-American team.